-Our previous share offers have focused on raising funds for a discrete set of projects through a timebound share offer.
-Investors' equity being tied to the performance of those projects for the lifetime of the project, with capital from the projects being slowly released over time and gradually returned to investors.
+Our previous share offers have focused on raising funds for a discrete set of projects through a time-bound share offer.
+This means investors' equity being tied to the performance of those projects for the lifetime of the project, with capital from the projects being slowly released over time and gradually returned to investors.
 At the end of the project lifetime investors will have had all their equity returned and will cease to be a Member.